lyncisdev/voco/README.md

 Since the model is small the system does not require much processing power to decode samples and samples are decoded *almost* in real time (<500ms).
 This system runs in the background on a Thinkpad T420 with 8GB Ram and and i5-2540M (Geekbench Multicore score of ~5000) while programming with no appreciable performance issues.
 In addition, since the model is small a "first draft" can be trained on just 500 samples and re-trained on correctly decoded samples creaded during operation.

 3. **Easy to modify:**
 The entire system is written in Python and can easily be modified to suit your particular needs.
-Voco comes with enough commands to get you started but if you would like to add any custom commands, see [Customising](#customising) below.
+Voco comes with enough commands to get you started but if you would like to add any custom commands, see [Customizing](#customizing) below.

 ## Based on Kaldi and Silvius